Subscribe To This Site's Feed

 1 teaspoon baking powder

 Cream butter and sugar until pale.
 Add other ingredients and mix well.
 Roll into balls, then press.
-Place on greased baking trayin rows.
+Place on greased baking tray in rows.

 Bake for 20 minutes at 350F degrees (180C degrees).